FerroEduardo/social-club/README.md

 </div>

 <div align="justify">
-Social Club is a social networking platform centered around gaming enthusiasts, providing a photo-sharing experience akin to Instagram.
+Social Club is a social media platform centered around gaming enthusiasts, providing a photo-sharing experience akin to Instagram and Reddit.
 It empowers users to share their gaming adventures through images while fostering connections with fellow gaming enthusiasts.
 </div>

 ## Features